Mide2708/2708autos_site/README.txt

    https://formsubmit.co/2708autos@gmail.com
 4. Replace the _next URL if your website uses a different domain: https://2708autos.site/thank-you.html
-5. Location has been set to: Podo after Top One, under Powerline, Ibadan, Oyo State, Nigeria
+5. Location has been set to: Top One Garden Podo, Under Powerline, Ibadan, Oyo State, Nigeria
 6. Add your real Google Maps embed in the Location section when ready.

 FormSubmit note: